 * The “last day of classes” refers to the date (given on the Registrar’s website), which was approved by the University Senate, not the last day that an individual class met.
 [SREC: 5/13/2016]

-* “Required interactions” (SR 5.1.7.3, SR 5.2.5.2, and SR 9.1) are interactions that, if not completed at or by their specified date and time, would penalize a student in a course.
+* “Required interactions” (as used in SR 5.1.7.3, SR 5.2.5.2, and SR 9.1) are interactions that, if not completed at or by their specified date and time, would penalize a student in a course.
 Interactions may include, but are not limited to, student engagement with other students (e.g., participating in an in-class or online discussion), engagement with the instructor (e.g., attending class), or engagement with an instructor’s proxy (e.g., attending a guest lecture or uploading a file to the course management system).
 [US: 2/12/2018]

 Before acting on such a petition, the dean will consult with the Instructor of Record of the class.
 The dean may not delegate the authority to approve or deny a petition to withdraw to the University Registrar or to any other agency external to their college.
 If such a petition is approved by the dean of the student's college, the dean shall inform in writing the Instructor of Record of the class of their action, and the student shall be assigned a grade of “W.” [US: 9/10/79; revised US: 4/11/83]